 STEP 2 Qualified applicants then participate in ACCUPLACER and/or Test of Adult Basic Education (TABE) testing and complete an application for admission

 STEP 3 New students meet with their advisor to complete the enrollment process

 Job Placement Assistance

-The ISTC job placement team takes pride in helping our graduates locate and secure meaningful employment.
-Team members identify employers who are anxious to hire qualified ISTC graduates.
-They partner with career technical instructors to ensure students have the skills employers value.
-They match graduates to quality jobs and work with them to make an effective transition to the workplace.
-ISTC graduates seeking assistance in finding a job are invited to reach out to the job placement team at email@example.com or 334-514-5053.
+The ISTC job placement team takes pride in helping our graduates locate and secure meaningful, sustainable employment.
+Team members identify employers who are eager to hire qualified ISTC graduates and partner with career technical instructors to ensure students have the skills employers value.
+Team members also match graduates to quality jobs and work with them to make an effective transition to the workplace.
+New in 2020, ISTC graduates can click here to post a resume’ and search for jobs using the College Career Network.
+Graduates and employers can also contact the job placement team at firstname.lastname@example.org or 334-514-5053.

 Second Chance Pell Program